lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_4/Readme.md

 ```

-6. Update the output image label with the head pose results for each detected face by drawing the yaw, pitch, and roll axes over the face.
+6. The output image is updated with the head pose results for each detected face by drawing the yaw, pitch, and roll axes over the face.

 ```cpp
 if (HeadPose.enabled() && i < HeadPose.maxBatch) {